azieltagoe/degen.sol-metacrafters/README.md

-This is a smart contract written in Solidity, the programming language used for Ethereum smart contracts.
+This is a smart contract written in Solidity.
 It defines a token called "DEGEN" (symbol "DGN") with a maximum total supply of 100,000.
 The contract includes standard ERC20 functions for transferring, approving, and burning tokens, as well as additional functions for minting new tokens, buying a "gun" (which requires 500 DEGEN tokens), and reloading ammo (which requires 100 DEGEN tokens).

 Here's a breakdown of the contract's functions: